BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 ## Updates

-[@lovasoa](https://github.com/lovasoa) was kind enough to contribute several optimisation updates that make smooth mandelbrot worh its name.
+[@lovasoa](https://github.com/lovasoa) was kind enough to contribute several optimisation updates that make smooth mandelbrot worth its name.
 These include but are not limited to:

-- Using Uint8ClampedArray in the Acolytes for setting color values and passing that back instead of the more Canvas objects.
-This also means that with the non-standard OffScreenCanvas not in use the demo actually works on more browsers.
+- Using Uint8ClampedArray in the Acolytes for setting color values and passing that back instead of the heavier Canvas objects.
+Additionally with the non-standard OffScreenCanvas not in use the demo actually works on more browsers.
 - Inlining a lot of the Complex math.
 - Introducing a mouse-based scroll.
-- Doing some stuff with flooring numbers using a bitwise OR operator that looks like black magic.
+- Flooring numbers using a bitwise OR operator that looks like black magic.

 I'd recommend taking a look at his [PR](https://github.com/ScionOfBytes/smooth-mandelbrot/pull/1) to get a feel for the changes.